 The Trustees regularly review the performance of the default strategy arrangement and will formally review this strategy at least every 3 years.
-The next review is intended to take place prior to 5 April 2024.
+The next review will follow the transfer of the DC funds to Smart Pensions.

 Quality of investment governance